iraitc/Presian-Date-for-MySQL/README.md

 ## About

-[MySQL] pDate is a Gregorian / Jalali date converter functions for MySQL.
+[MySQL] jdate is a Gregorian / Jalali date converter functions for MySQL.

 ## Requirements